On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Beam Physics Issues and Limitations

 Searching for EDM signal requires detection of minute changes in the beam's polarization.
 Therefore, the polarimeter must provide high-precision measurement of the polarization during an experiment.
 With systematic effects suppressed as discussed in Section~\ref{sec:sys-uncert}, the measurement precision is determined by the statistical error.
 Thus, one must store a sufficiently large number of particles in the ring.
-The statistical considerations for the polarimetry suggest that the total beam charge of 1 nC ($N=6.24\times10^9$ of stored electrons) should be sufficient.
-To avoid complications due to varying electro-magnetic fields, we consider a coasting beam.
+The statistical considerations for the polarimetry suggest that the following procedure.
+A 2~nC electron charge is initially injected into each RF bucket except for the empty one in each direction of circulation.
+The initial beam polarization is then immediately measured with good statistics reducing the bunch charge down to 1~nC ($N_e=6.24\times10^9$ of stored electrons).
+The reduced-charge bunches are stored for an extended period of time and their polarization is monitored for an EDM signal.
+The resulting statistics provides an adequate sensitivity level as discussed below.

-Such a high charge at relatively low energies requires sufficiently large beam emittances and therefore the beam size to keep the emittance growth due to IBS at an acceptable level.
-The IBS growth rates are inversely proportional to the second power of the beam energy.
-With our choice of the beam energies, IBS presents a concern for the beam lifetime.
+With such a high bunch charge at such low energies, the greatest concern for the beam lifetime comes from IBS.
+The emittance growth rates due to IBS are directly proportional to the electron phase-space density and are inversely proportional to the second power of the beam energy.
+Consequently, the beam emittances and therefore the beam sizes must be sufficiently large to keep the growth rates at an acceptable level.
+We use the optics shown in Fig.~\ref{fig:OpticsEntireRing} and the beam and ring parameters listed in Tables~\ref{tab:ring-param}, \ref{tab:long-dyn}, and \ref{tab:beam-param} to estimate the emittance limitations imposed by IBS.

-We use the optics shown in Fig.~\ref{fig:OpticsEntireRing} and the ring parameters listed in Table~\ref{tab:ring-param} to estimate the emittance limitations imposed by IBS.
 Let us first consider the case without any beam cooling.
-We use the Conte-Martini~\cite{Conte:1985sm} IBS model implemented in MAD-X~\cite{MAD-X} to calculate the emittance growth rates.
-MAD-X does not support calculations of multiple-energy storage rings.
-Thus, we treat the two different-energy separately and wrap a generic optimizer around the MAD-X calculations.
-We account for damping/anti-damping, optics scaling, and the difference in the geometric size of and in the amount of charge stored in each energy section.
-We adjust the transverse emittance sizes $\varepsilon_{x/y}$ and the beam's relative momentum spread $\sigma_\delta$ until the IBS growth times $\tau_{x/y/z}^{\rm IBS}$ in all three dimensions reach a level of $10^4$ s:
+We apply the Conte-Martini~\cite{Conte:1985sm} IBS model implemented in MAD-X~\cite{MAD-X} to calculate the emittance growth rates.
+MAD-X does not directly allow for calculating multiple-energy storage rings.
+Thus, we treat the two different-energy sections separately and wrap a generic optimizer around MAD-X calculations.
+We account for damping/anti-damping, optics scaling, and the difference in the geometric size of and in the amount of charge contained in each energy section.
+The optimizer solves the non-linearly-coupled Conte-Martini equations by adjusting the transverse emittance sizes $\varepsilon_{x/y}$ and the beam's relative momentum spread $\sigma_\delta$ until their results for the $\tau_{x/y/z}^{\rm IBS}$ IBS growth times in all three dimensions reach a level of $10^4$~s, {\em i.e.},